orkanu/itxBEChallenge/itx-product-service/README.md

 It adheres to the contract defined in the `ProductClient` interface that way, if we need to use a different client to retrieve the data from a different source (like via MQ or SOAP) it can be easily replaced.

+### Application layer

+The application layer contains the business logic to find similar products.
+Using the client it first grabs similar product IDs.
+Once retrieved, it then uses the client to retrieve the actual products details.

+If the client throws an exception, the application will wrap it in an ApplicationException and rethrow it.
+The expectation is to handle this exception in the service layer and return a 500 error code or a 404 error code depending on the situation.

 ## Running the service

 To run the service, follow these steps: